meullah/-Interacting-with-ERC20-contract-with-python/README.md

-# Interacting with ERC20 contract in python
+# Interacting with ERC20 contract in python3 and web3.py

 ### Installing dependencies
 After installing jsonschema==3.2.0 restart the kernel